nikhil-web/major-LAAS/README.md

 ## For our major project
 ### current tasks
- 1. Implement windows remote desktop with rdpy
+ 1. Implement windows remote desktop with python
  2. Give the implementation a GUI